pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I like the dreams of the future better than the history of the past."
 --Thomas Jefferson

+"Remember what the dormouse said: 'Feed your head!'"
+--Jefferson Airplane, *White Rabbit*

 "He who exalts himself will be humbled, and he who humbles himself will be exalted."
 --Jesus, Luke 14:11